jmac97/Path-Finder/README.md

-# Path-Finder
+# Path Finder
-Getting a guy from one place to another
+Getting a guy from one place to another.

+Takes in a JSON file based on [Risky Lab outputs](https://riskylab.com/tilemap/#), a start position, and an end postion to implement A* in the terminal.

 ## Example
 ### Normal Run